 - 1. An ASM uniform shirt or a plain white button-down dress shirt must be worn (either long-sleeved or short-sleeved).
 Shirttails must be tucked into the pants.
-T-shirts may be worn underneath the white shirt provided the sleeves do not extend past the sleeve length of the white dress shirt and the t-shirt is plain white, with no writing or pictures of any kind on the t-shirt. - 2.
-Solid color work pants worn with a belt are required.
+T-shirts may be worn underneath the white shirt provided the sleeves do not extend past the sleeve length of the white dress shirt and the t-shirt is plain white, with no writing or pictures of any kind on the t-shirt. - Solid color work pants worn with a belt are required.
 Dress pants, Dockers-style pants, and khaki pants are recommended.
 Cargo-style pants or pants with side pockets, denim, canvas duck and Levi style pants are all prohibited. - 3.
 Professional work-style boots or shoes must be worn.
-No athletic style shoes or sandals are permitted.

-- 4. Hats or any other headwear are not permitted in ASM facilities. - 5.
+No athletic style shoes or sandals are permitted. - 4.
+Hats or any other headwear are not permitted in ASM facilities. - 5.
 Females will follow the same guidelines of white shirt and khaki or dress pants or knee length skirt or dress.
-White collared shirts must be kept tucked in, and only the top button may be kept unbuttoned. - 6.
+White collared shirts must be kept tucked in, and only the top button may be kept unbuttoned; ties are not mandatory for females. - 6.
+Coats may not be worn in the classrooms or labs.
+Sweaters, vests, or fleece pullovers may be worn as long as the knot of the tie can still be seen.
 Hooded sweatshirts, athletic wear or logos (other than "WyoTech" logo) are prohibited in the classrooms and computer labs. - 7.
+Hooded sweatshirts, athletic wear or logos (other than "WyoTech" logo) are prohibited in the classrooms and computer labs. - 8.
 Leatherman style tools, large key chain clips, and chain wallets/belts are also prohibited.